 3. Georges Seurat

-Georges Seurat (1859-1891) is another French artist who is one of the creators of pointillism, a style in which fields of the painting’s subjects are created by colors that consist of individual dots.
+Georges Seurat (1859-1891) is another French artist who is the creator of pointillism, a style in which fields of the painting’s subjects are created by colors that consist of individual dots.
 Despite his extreme talent, he didn’t live long enough to fully fulfill his promise and died at the young age of 31.

 Regardless, his most famous work of art is called “A Sunday Afternoon on the Island of La Grande Jatte” and is considered to be the epitome work of Post-Impressionism.
 Better yet, it’s considered to be one of the defining paintings of the end of the 19th century and changed art for multiple decades to follow!